mrmans0n/smart-location-lib/README.md

 smart-location-lib
 ==================

-Android library project that intends to use the minimum battery drain possible
+Android library project that intends to use the minimum battery drain possible when used in navigation apps.

 Getting started
 ---------------